wp-plugins/admin-bar-button/readme.txt

 1. The minimised Admin Bar Button, shown when the Admin Bar is not active.
 2. The regular Admin Bar, as shown here, is still available when the Admin Bar Button is hovered over.
+3. The plugin settings page.

 == Changelog ==

+= 2.1 =
+* New admin menu available for setting Admin Bar Button options; now there is no need to edit any JS or PHP to get the button the way you want it.

 = 1.2.5 =
 * Minor bug fix to the adminBar jQuery UI widget